mrico/vagrant-mongo-shards/README.md

 #### Problems

 - IP already used within your network
-  - open the vagrant fiel and change the ip of all nodes: xxx.vm.network :hostonly, "10.0.0.24"
+  - open the vagrant file and change the ip of all nodes: xxx.vm.network :hostonly, "10.0.0.24"

 - VT-X is not available / machines are not staring
   - VT-X is required for 64-bit machines.
 You can switch to a 32-bit base image.
 Open Vagrantfile and replace all occurence of __precise64__ with __precise32__